10 INSIGHTS FOR YOUR BOARD CV AND COVER LETTER

 Insight 9: The profile summary brings together your value-proposition in two or three paragraphs.
 It should be followed by the core sub-committee skills that tie in with those of value to the Board.

-Insight 10: When you have finished writing the resume and cover letter get objective feedback and make constructive suggestions to take it to the next level.
+Insight 10: When you have finished writing the resume and cover letter get objective feedback and constructive suggestions to take it to the next level.

 Not seeing what the search firm or nominations committee looks for may be limiting your chances of making it onto the shortlist.